Our Perfect Southern England Itinerary: A Road Trip Guide

 Most colleges are open for visitors and for a small fee, you can visit some of the most famous such as Christ Church, Magdalen, and Trinity College.

-Make sure not to miss the famous Bridge of Sights and while it’s probably not as impressive as the one in Venice, it’s still worth a look.
+Make sure not to miss the famous Bridge of Sights and while it’s probably not as impressive as the similar one in Venice, it’s still worth a look.

 Also, don’t leave without seeing the iconic Radcliffe Camera, a circular Neo-classical building now used as a reading room, and the Bodleian Library, one of which was used as a filming location for Harry Potter.